NLTP/Rules/README.md

    + (a) To be considered an Eligible Free Agent, the player can not already be assigned to an MLTP or NLTP team.
    + (b) Players who were dropped from an MLTP team will be subject to a review by the CRC to determine whether they will be eligible to enter into free agency.
 The CRC may deem players ineligible if they are considered a risk to the league’s competitive integrity.
 Players are eligible to sign up as a Free Agent unless the player was removed from MLTP as a disciplinary action or are found guilty of trade manipulation/collusion.
    + (c) Players dropped from MLTP for “gross inactivity” will be ineligible to sign up for NLTP free agency unless they work their way through the MLTP system to remove the "gross inactivity" tag.
 An appeal may be made to the CRC by the player.
-   + (d) Players dropped from MLTP teams will be restricted from playing on A-team for the rest of the season, unless granted a waiver by the CRC.
+   + (d) Players dropped from MLTP teams will be restricted from playing on B-team for the rest of the season, unless granted a waiver by the CRC.
    + (e) Players dropped after the final free agency period will not be eligible for NLTP.
    + (f) Free agents with >100 minutes of competitive experience will not be granted eligibility without a waiver; this excludes mLTP drops.
    + (g) The Free Agency list will be linked on the NLTP Info Hub.
 Players highlighted in green have been approved for the next free agency period.
 Players highlighted in red have been declined.